aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/output-format.rst

 ``--html FILE``
 ---------------

-    Scancode supports formatting the Output result is a simple ``html`` format, to open with your favourite browser.
-This helps quick visualization of the detected licence/copyright and other main information in the form of tables.
+    ScanCode supports formatting the Output result is a simple ``html`` format, to open with your favorite browser.
+This helps quick visualization of the detected license/copyright and other main information in the form of tables.

     The following code performs a scan on the samples directory, and publishes the results in